QuantEcon/lecture-python.myst/lectures/newton_method.md

 ## Overview

-The lecture will apply Newton's method in one-dimensional and multi-dimensional settings to solve fixed point and root finding problems.
+The lecture will apply Newton's method in one-dimensional and multi-dimensional settings to solve fixed-point and root-finding problems.

-We consider an easy, one-dimensional fixed point problem where we know the solution first and solve it using both successive approximation and Newton's method.
+We first consider an easy, one-dimensional fixed point problem where we know the solution and solve it using both successive approximation and Newton's method.

-Then we generalize Newton's method to multi-dimensional settings to solve multiple goods market equilibrium.
+Then we generalize Newton's method to multi-dimensional settings to solve market equilibrium with multiple goods.

 We use the following imports in this lecture